libxsmm/libxsmm/documentation/libxsmm_compat.md

 **Note**: JIT-support normally guarantees a non-NULL code pointer ("kernel") if the request is according to the [limitations](https://github.com/libxsmm/libxsmm/wiki/Q&A#what-is-a-small-matrix-multiplication) (user-code is not asked to check for a NULL-kernel), which does not hold true if JIT is enabled on a platform that does not implement it.

-## LIBXSMM 2.x

-For new developments prior to LIBXSMM 2.0 release, e.g., the integration of LIBXSMM into an application or a library, it is advisable to rely on `main` branch (`main` may not be the default branch temporarily, i.e., a fresh clone of LIBXSMM can be based on `main_stable` rather than `main`).
-Any functions carrying `` as a postfix is encouraged (`` is when development approaches LIBXSMM v2.0).

-Version 2 remains feature wise compatible, i.e., equivalent but new API calls are necessary for v1.x functionality.
-For an existing integration with LIBXSMM v1.x it is recommended to transition to API v2.
-If such code base cannot easily control dependencies/users, or wishes to support APIv1 as well as APIv2, it is possible to distinct LIBXSMM's version at compile-time and to implement v1- and v2-codepaths.

 ## Linux

 All Linux distributions are meant to be fully supported (please [report](https://github.com/libxsmm/libxsmm/issues/new) any compatibility issue).
 A shared library (`STATIC=0`) necessarily implies some performance hit when accessing thread-local memory (contended multicore execution).
 The GNU Compiler Collection prior to v5.1 may imply performance hits in some CPUID-dispatched code paths (non-JIT).